DataDog/integrations-core/snowflake/README.md

 This check monitors [Snowflake][1] through the Datadog Agent.
 Snowflake is a SaaS-analytic data warehouse and runs completely on cloud infrastructure.
 This integration monitors credit, billing, and storage usage, query history, and more.

-<div class="alert alert-info"><b>NOTE</b>: Metrics are collected via queries to Snowflake.
-Queries made by the Datadog integration are billable by Snowflake.</div>
+<div class="alert alert-info"><bold>NOTE: Metrics are collected via queries to Snowflake.
+Queries made by the Datadog integration are billable by Snowflake.</bold></div>

 ## Setup